lucarin91/PAD-project/report/REPORT.md

-% SPM Project: Micro Macro Data Flow
+% PAD Project: Distributed File System
 % Luca Rinaldi
-% 22 February 2016
+% 18 March 2016

 # Introduction
-The aim of the project is to create weak consistency distributed file-system by the use of gossiping, consistent hashing and vectors clock.
+The aim of the project is to create weak consistency distributed file-system by the use of gossiping, consistent hashing and vector clocks.

-The communication between node exploit the Java socket mechanism in such a way  it can execute in different ways: on a single machine with the use of threads, on a cluster of servers or in virtual containers using docker.
+The communication between node exploit the Java socket mechanism in such the project can be execute in different ways: on a single machine with the use of threads, on a cluster of servers or in virtual containers using *docker*.

 The file-system is implemented as a map with a string key and a number or string value with the following operations: